brson/brson.github.com/beer/_posts/2021-07-14-briar-common-hobart-belgian-golden-strong.md

 In Denver, we are happy to discover there are very many breweries.
 Last night we ate at Briar Common Brewery, and talked a bunch with charming bartender Marina.
-Although the beers we had there were not amazing, this one, a Belgian golden ale type, was good,
+Although the beers we had there were not great, this one, a Belgian golden ale type, was good,